-We have audited the accompanying consolidated statements of income, of comprehensive income, of changes in equity, and of cash flows of Tradeweb Markets LLC and its Subsidiaries (Predecessor) (the "Company") for the nine months ended September 30, 2018 and for the year ended December 31, 2017, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the results of the Company's operations and its cash flows for the nine months ended September 30, 2018 and for the year ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statements of income, of comprehensive income, and of cash flows of Tradeweb Markets LLC and its Subsidiaries (Predecessor) (the "Company") for the nine months ended September 30, 2018, including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the results of the Company's operations and its cash flows for the nine months ended September 30, 2018, in conformity with accounting principles generally accepted in the United States of America.